rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

     I = \int_{-\infty}^{\infty} d\boldsymbol{v} e^{-\boldsymbol{v}^T A \boldsymbol{v}/2 + \boldsymbol{j}^T \cdot \boldsymbol{v} } = (2\pi)^{N/2} (\det A)^{-1/2} e^{\boldsymbol{j}^T A^{-1} \boldsymbol{j}/2}
 \end{equation}

 where the matrix $$A$$ must be positive definite real symmetric matrix.
-The least obvious step in this is the appearance of the determinant which is from diagonalising the matrix to perform the $$N$$ individual Gaussian integrations.
-It comes from that the product of the eigenvalues is the determinant and this is unchanged by diagonalisation.
+The least obvious step in this is the appearance of the determinant which is from diagonalising the matrix to perform $$N$$ individual Gaussian integrations multiplied together.
+It comes from the result that the product of the eigenvalues is the determinant and this is unchanged by diagonalisation (this is due to the cyclic nature of the determinant).
 The most important property is that this integral serves as a generator for other identities - importantly the weighted average of specific components of **v**.

 So differentiating the above equation by $$j_m$$ and $$j_n$$ and then setting the whole $$j$$ vector to zero gives: